Radiochemistry: Biological and Medical applications

 One biological application is the study of DNA using radioactive phosphorus-32.
-In these experiments, stable phosphorus is replaced by the chemically identical radioactive P-32, and the resulting radioactivity is used in the analysis of the molecules and their behaviour.
+In these experiments, stable phosphorus is replaced by the chemically identical radioactive ^{32}P, and the resulting radioactivity is used in the analysis of the molecules and their behaviour.

 Another example is the work that was done on the methylation of elements such as sulfur, selenium, tellurium, and polonium by living organisms.
 It has been shown that bacteria can convert these elements into volatile compounds, it is thought that methylcobalamin (vitamin B_{12}) alkylates these elements to create the dimethyls.
 It has been shown that a combination of Cobaloxime and inorganic polonium in sterile water forms a volatile polonium compound, while a control experiment that did not contain the cobalt compound did not form the volatile polonium compound.
 For the sulfur work, the isotope ^{35}S was used, while for polonium ^{207}Po was used.
 In some related work by the addition of ^{57}Co to the bacterial culture, followed by isolation of the cobalamin from the bacteria (and the measurement of the radioactivity of the isolated cobalamin) it was shown that the bacteria convert available cobalt into methylcobalamin.

 In Nuclear Medicine PET (Positron Emission Tomography) scans are commonly used for diagnostic purposes, primarily in oncology and neurology.
 A radiative tracer, such as: FDG (Fluorodeoxyglucose) which is used in >90% of clinical PET scans, is injected intravenously into the patient and then taken to the PET scanner.
 The radioactive tracer releases radiation outward from the patient and the cameras in the machine interpret the radiation from the tracer.
 PET scan machines use solid state scintillation detection because of their high detection efficiency, NaI(Tl) crystals absorb the tracer's radiation and produce photons that get converted into an electrical signal for the machine, and later the diagnostic medical team to analyze.

 Environmental

 Radiochemistry also includes the study of the behaviour of radioisotopes in the environment; for instance, a forest or grass fire can make radioisotopes mobile again.
 In these experiments, fires were started in the exclusion zone around Chernobyl and the radioactivity in the air downwind was measured.

-It is important to note that a vast number of processes can release radioactivity into the environment, for example, the action of cosmic rays on the air is responsible for the formation of radioisotopes (such as ^{14}C and ^{32}P), the decay of ^{226}Ra forms ^{222}Rn which is a gas which can diffuse through rocks before entering buildings and dissolve in water and thus enter drinking water In addition, human activities such as bomb tests, accidents, and normal releases from industry have resulted in the release of radioactivity.
+A vast number of processes can release radioactivity into the environment.
+For example, the action of cosmic rays on the air is responsible for the formation of radioisotopes (such as ^{14}C and ^{32}P), the decay of ^{226}Ra forms ^{222}Rn which is a gas which can diffuse through rocks before entering buildings and dissolve in water and thus enter drinking water In addition, human activities such as bomb tests, accidents, and normal releases from industry have resulted in the release of radioactivity.